crashoverride777/swifty-sk-scroll-view/README.md

 CustomScrollView.disable()
 ```

-And finally do not forget to remove the scroll view from your scene before transitioning to a new one.
+- Step6: Finally do not forget to remove the scroll view from your scene before transitioning to a new one.
 One of the pains when dealing with UIKit in spritekit.

 ```swift
 scrollView.removeFromSuperView()